bramiozo/PubScience/README.md

 We translate a text _as is_: ```the fox jumps over the fence``` -> ```de vos springt over het hek```, then we identify the spans in the translated sentence.
 One possible solution is to perform semantic similarity matching using multi-lingual (or at least bilingual) bi- or cross-encoders.

+A more lexical/syntactic approach is followed by [Soares and Krallinger](https://arxiv.org/pdf/1905.01712.pdf), who use the [Aligner](https://sourceforge.net/projects/aligner/) tool.

 ## Anonymise

 [DEDUCE](https://github.com/vmenger/deduce), [Presidio](https://github.com/microsoft/presidio)